-- Undergraduate degree (post-graduate or other relevant professional qualification preferred)
+- Undergraduate degree and other relevant professional qualification or experience.

 - A positive, resilient, flexible and adaptable “can-do” attitude that can see way through challenges.

-- Knowledge of, and a keen interest in sustainable development (additional training will be given)
+- Knowledge of, and a keen interest in sustainable development.

 Desirable qualifications, skills and experience